zeroc-ice/ice-demos/js/Manual/simpleFileSystem/README.md

-This demo implements the simple [filesystem application][1] shown at the end of the Javascript client-side mapping chapter.
+This demo implements the simple [filesystem application][1] shown at the end of the JavaScript client-side mapping chapter.

 To run the demo, first you need to start a Manual printer server from another language mapping (Java, C++, C#, or Python).
 If you want to get